Epiclifexx/study/Languages/Java/Lambda Expressions/java_lambda.md

 So maybe just learning the basics of what Functional Programming is, learning concepts like "First-Class Citizens" and "Concurrency" could be a good idea.

-### Order of java files in the examples
+### Reading Order of java files in these examples
 In this folder, there's two sub-folders.
-One does not implement lambda functions.
+One does not implement lambda functions and the orther does.

 It help us to compare.

-The order of reading is:
+The order of reading is as follows:
 1. NON-LAMBDA APPROACH:
     1. Printable (Interface)
     2. Cat (Class)
     3. Main (Main class with the Main method)
 2. LAMBDA APPROACH:
+    1. Printable (Interface)
+    2. Main (Main class with the Main method)
+3. LAMBDA APPROACH WITH PARAMETERS
     1. Printable (Interface)
     2. Main (Main class with the Main method)